miguelgrinberg/flask-paranoid/docs/index.rst

 represents certain characteristics of this client is generated and stored.
 In succesive requests sent by this client, this token is regenerated and compared against the stored one.
-If the tokens are different, it is assumed that the user session is being used from a different environment than the one in which the session was originally created, so in this case the session is destroyed as a preventive measure.
+If the tokens are different, it is assumed that the client is sending requests from a different environment than the one in which the session was originally created, so in this case the session is destroyed and the request rejected as a preventive measure.

-The token that is generated from the IP address and the user agent of the client.
+By default, the token is generated from the IP address and the user agent of the client.
 This means that if a user session cookie is stolen and then used from a different location or from a different browser, the generated token will change, and that will block this "different" request.

-The idea is based on the strong session protection feature of Flask-Login, but generalized so that it can also be used of the Flask-Login context.
+The idea is based on the strong session protection feature of Flask-Login, but generalized so that it can also be used outside of the Flask-Login context.
 The token generation and storage can be customized to fit different types of applications.

 Quick Start